JAlcocerT/JAlcocerT/content/blog/outro-whatayear2025.md

 ### For Next year...

 Enough new ideas to kill the good one?

-Create a roadmap
+Create a Roadmap!

 {{< details title="RoadMap26 | As of 1225 📌" closed="true" >}}

 1. Weddings serverless + ads
-2. Real Estate Custom RAG and WebApp
+2. Real Estate Custom RAG and WebApp via DecapCMS
 3. AIoT *end to end flow from solar panels to dashboarding & langchain*
 4. Custom Marketing analytics *from custom high signal content creation to funnels*
 5. Books *from D&A to web and concepts from kindle notes*
+6. Scaling PRO Webs creation via PaaS - A better DIY website with free (programmatic) audit

-6. Prepare the DIY/DWY/DFY based on the ebooks and blog content ~ *Wiki efforts*
+7. Prepare the DIY/DWY/DFY based on the ebooks and blog content ~ *Wiki efforts*

 {{< /details >}}